canove/whaticket-community/README.md

 ## Motivation

 I'm a SysAdmin, and in my daily work, I do a lot of support through WhatsApp.
-Since WhatsApp Web don't allow multiple users, and 90% of our tickets cames from this channel, we created this to avoid the: 'Can I use Whatsapp now?' tap shoulder.
+Since WhatsApp Web doesn't allow multiple users, and 90% of our tickets comes from this channel, we created this to avoid the: 'Can I use Whatsapp now?' shoulder taps.

 ## How it works?

-On every new message received in associated WhatsApp, a new Ticket is created.
-Then, this ticket can be reached in frontend, where you can assign ticket to your user, respond ticket and eventually close it.
+On every new message received in an associated WhatsApp, a new Ticket is created with **pending** status.
+Then, this ticket can be reached in frontend, where you can assign ticket to your yourself by _aceppting_ it (changing the status to **open**), respond ticket and eventually _resolve_ it (changing status to **closed**).
+Subsequent messages from same contact will be related to first **open/pending** ticket found.

-If a contact sent a new messages in less then 2 hours, the newest ticket will be reopen, instead of creating a new new.
+If a contact sent a new message in less than 2 hours, and there is no ticket from this contact with **pending/open** status, the newest **closed** ticket will be reopen, instead of creating a new one.

 ## Installation